realrandombeans/imaginator-studio/README.md

+### IMAGINATOR STUDIO HAS BEEN DISCONTINUED AS OF 30/04/2022

 # Imaginator Studio

 Imaginator Studio is a software used for developing and publishing books of all kinds so they can be read online by others, or edited aswell!
 The software includes not only customisation options for your book - for example backgrounds and fonts - but also guidance on how to make your book appealling to others, whilst also making it easy to edit at the same time!
 There are three stages to your book, and the software helps you with every single one!